pflanze/functional-perl/README.md

 ## Installation

-For simplicity during development there are no installer instructions, instead the bundled scripts modify the library load path to find the files locally.
+For simplicity during development there are no installer files, instead the bundled scripts modify the library load path to find the files locally.
 All modules are in `lib/`, `use lib` that path is all that's needed.
 (Just tell if you would like installer support.)